1 Helpful / 8 Not

 Best course on the MS coast

-Pros: This 21 hole course is a great course for upper level am to advanced players even from the am (red) tees.
+This 21 hole course is a great course for upper level am to professional players, even from the am (red) tees.
 Great location, everyone I have met, including non disc golfers, have been very nice.
 A good mix of long and short holes and lots of OB around to keep you on your game.
 Also maybe one of the best thing about this course is that there is a guy out there that canoes around and grabs disc, and he calls the owners!
 There is also bathrooms at the park near hole 15, so if any ladies reading this, I know you will be glad to hear that.
 Ducks, if you like ducks, they got ducks.
 I know that has nothing to do with disc golf, but you never know if there is a duck lover out there.
 Another big plus is the police frequent the area, they have never stopped me or anything.
 Just good to know that I don't have to deal with any unwanted people at the park.
 Elevation change on a few holes, this is not frequent at other courses around area.
 The park also has other activities for those on a family trip, Volley ball, I think I saw a horse shoe pit or two, basketball, tennis, and open fields for other activities.
 Park is kept very clean, and grass has always been cut.
 On the wooded holes they have added trails to get back to where you shouldn't have thrown.
-Natural tee's, which is something I really like (also a con).
 Good flow from hole to hole.
 Great baskets that will catch even the not so great putts.
 If you like throwing floating disc, you will love this course.
 Low chance of twisting ankle, this is something I do often and I'm very happy I don't have to watch my every step here.

 Cons: First hole is a water hole, easy hole but scary without a few warm ups.